-My business means just about everything to me.
-It’s what gets my blood pumping and has me jumping out of bed in the morning.
-It’s my passion and has been from the moment the idea for it popped into my head.
-Generally speaking, as with all good ideas — if you decide to do something with your idea — it will require some financial backing to get it off the ground.
+My business is my passion and has been from the moment the idea for it popped into my head.
+Generally speaking, before a good idea can be implemented, it will require some financial backing to get it off the ground.

 1. Fix Any Issues with Your Personal Credit Report